Usain Bolt reached a speed of 27.8 mph at the 2009 World Championships in Berlin. But, what’s the average human athlete running speed?

 How to gather data for calculating the average human athlete running speed

 With our average athlete classification defined, let’s figure out where to pull data from.
-The following are questions to consider:
+To do this, we need to ponder these questions:

-- Should we use the entire population, even people who’ve never trained to run?
+- Do we factor in the entire population, even those who’ve never trained to run?

-- Do we exclude people over the age of 50?
+- Should we rule out people over the age of 50?

-To address these questions, we need to answer the following 4 prelim questions:
+To address these questions, we need to first answer the following 4 prelim questions:

 - What’s the age range of the average athlete?